 (4) Subject to this Act the Superannuation Board shall consist of 6 persons of whom —

-(a) 3 shall be appointed by the Authority; and
+(a) 3 shall be appointed by the FES Commissioner; and

 (b) 3, of whom not less than 2 are members of the Superannuation Fund, shall be elected by the members of the Superannuation Fund.

-(5) The Authority may appoint not more than 3 persons to be alternate members of the Superannuation Board.
+(5) The FES Commissioner may appoint not more than 3 persons to be alternate members of the Superannuation Board.

 (6) The members of the Superannuation Fund may elect not more than 3 persons to be alternate members of the Superannuation Board.